nbardiuk/nbardiuk.github.io/posts/hakyll-circle.markdown

 ## Generate content

-Builds `site` application and uses it generate static content
+Builds `site` application and uses it to generate static content

 ```yaml
       - run: